roncterry/lab_env_tools/README.md

 # Usernames and Passwords

 The usernames and passwords that exist in the lab VMs are at the discretion of the course developer based on the requirements for the courses.
-However, it is strongly recommended that the following two accounts exist in the VMs using the usernames and passwords provided (through the use of ‘geeko’ is starting to be discouraged).
+However, it is strongly recommended that the following two accounts exist in the VMs using the usernames and passwords provided (though the use of ‘geeko’ is starting to be discouraged).

 **root user account:**